 From table can be so slow that it can be compared to a complete freeze.

-#2 Updated by Pedro Venâncio almost 6 years ago
+#2 Updated by Pedro Venâncio about 6 years ago

 I also confirm this, both with QGIS 2.2 and 2.3 master, but I think that depends on the amount of features that are selected.
 Anyway, the difference compared with the delete from the canvas, it is quite evident, even with a few features selected.